seler/ha-prd/README.md

 ## Update

 - In HACS, open the repo and click Update when available, then restart HA.
-- If you manually installed, pull latest from `master` and restart HA.
+- If you manually installed, copy the updated `www/community/prd-card/prd-card.js` into `/config/www/prd-card/` and restart HA (or clear cache/bump the resource version).

 ## Troubleshooting